More About Testing and Evaluation

 What Happens After Testing?

 Please keep in mind that the additional process of scoring the tests, interpreting results, and writing a detailed integrative report is time intensive.
-The testing entire process from intake to the final feedback session, takes, on average, a month to complete.
+The testing entire process from intake to the final feedback session can take several weeks.
 This will depend on how we schedule our testing sessions.
 After I finish writing your test report, we will meet for a feedback session during which we will review the results of your evaluation and any recommendations I offer.

 Testing with kids